 Today I’m psyched to finally be sharing some pictures of my new apartment!
 As you may know from previous posts, this is my third apartment since moving to New York City, and I’m back in the building where my first apartment was – again in a studio, but this time a corner unit with more space and a lot more light (so major upgrade!).
-I’m pretty thrilled with it and even though it’s far from being done/perfect, I’m excited to show you guys some of the progress I’ve made thus far.
+I’m pretty thrilled with it and even though it’s far from being done/perfect, I’m excited to show you guys some of the progress I’ve made thus far (and scroll to the end of the post for product sources!)

 So, this is pretty much 80% how it looked the day after I moved in, and then the extra 20% I did over the following few weeks (such as hanging the art and getting an extra bookshelf AND the new sofa! – more on that below).
 I’m one of those weird people who loves unpacking and does it in one day – I think it’s because I just love organizing and finding spots for everything.
 By the way, I HATE packing – only a fan of the unpacking part!